KDTheory/dotfiles-2/README.md

-# jldeen does dotfiles - forked from holman's repo
+# KDTheory does dotfiles - forked from jldeen & holman's repo

 ### WSL Configuration / Install
 Run the following to configure WSL from scratch...